yannlemos/signal-lens/README.md

 ## Installation

-Signal Lens can be installed from source of from the Godot Asset Library.
+Signal Lens can be installed from source or from the Godot Asset Library.

 ## How To Use